betaBison/gnss-sensor-fusion/README.md

 # gnss-sensor-fusion
 Extended Kalman Filter (EKF) for position estimation using raw GNSS signals, IMU data, and barometer.
 The provided raw GNSS data is from a Pixel 3 XL and the provided IMU & barometer data is from a consumer drone flight log.

-Project overview presentation can be viewed [here](https://youtu.be/m7BPbx05Vro).
+Project paper can be viewed [here](https://github.com/betaBison/gnss-sensor-fusion/blob/master/An-Extendable-Sensor-Fusion-Algorithm-for_Consumer-Drone-Positioning.pdf) and overview video presentation can be viewed [here](https://youtu.be/m7BPbx05Vro).

 ## Setup
 This repo was built using Python3.
 A number of packages are needed to run all files including at least: